jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>Reverse Hash Lookup Table</figcaption>

-By adding a large number of passwords and their hashes to the table the attacker can then rapidly search the table for the corresponding `Hash` in the user table and, if found, retrieve the corresponding `Password` from the reverse hash lookup table.
+Reverse hash lookup tables are most effective against slow hashing algorithms since the computational time to storage space ratio is the highest.
+For fast hashing algorithms like SHA256 the gains will be much less.

 # Rainbow Tables

-The reverse hash lookup process can be highly optimised by using a technique widely known as **rainbow tables**.
+The reverse hash lookup process can be optimised by using a technique widely known as **rainbow tables**.
 It can make the lookup tables orders of magnitude smaller with just a slight slowdown in lookup speed.

 Further reading: